Eco-Evolutionary Feedback in Host--Pathogen Spatial Dynamics: Discussion

 Understanding the effects of spatial extent is a vital part of evolutionary ecology.
 Spatial extent changes the quantitative and qualitative characteristics of a model's evolutionary behavior, compared to well-mixed models.
 The short-term success rate of novel genetic varieties is not indicative of their long-term chance of success relative to the prevalent type.
 Standard stability criteria fail to reflect the actual stability achieved over time.
 We must instead consider extended timescales because they are determined by spatial patterns, whose ongoing formation is an intrinsic part of nonequilibrium evolutionary dynamics.
-Our analysis shows that there are dramatic differences between spatial models and mean-field models, which simplify away heterogeneity through mixing populations, averaging over variations or mandating a globally connected patch structure.
+Our analysis provides a clear understanding of why there are dramatic differences between spatial models and mean-field models, which simplify away heterogeneity through mixing populations, averaging over variations or mandating a globally connected patch structure.
 We have further shown that transplanting organisms dramatically changes the dynamics of spatial systems, even when we preserve local correlations as would be considered in a pair approximation treatment.
 Our results prove that any model striving to capture the effects of heterogeneity that does not change its behavior with organism transplanting cannot fully capture the dynamics of spatial evolution.
+The following subsections summarize the general conclusions we draw from these results.